sun-heqi/MultiPPIMI/README.md

-# MultiPPIMI: a multimodal deep learning framework for predicting interactions between protein-protein interaction targets and modulators
+# A Multimodal Deep Learning Framework for Predicting PPI-Modulator Interactions

 ## Introduction